Latest Updates

 Roads, Utilities and Home Sites

-As noted above, after the preliminary plan was approved by the Town Commissioners we began the process of review and approval of construction plans for clearing, grading, utility construction, street construction, storm water, permitting, etc. Roads are now completed, utilities in place and home sites are ready for construction.
+As noted above, after the preliminary plan was approved by the Town Commissioners we began the process of review and approval of construction plans for clearing, grading, utility construction, street construction, storm water, permitting, etc. Roads are now completed and construction is taking place on the first homes, with the first new home occupied at the end of December, 2024.

 Developer

-Since we no longer have an LLC, Craig and Brenda own the property and we have worked to develop the property quickly with minimal bureaucracy.
+Since we no longer have an LLC, Craig and Brenda purchased the property and worked to develop the property quickly with minimal bureaucracy.
 Craig offered to act as the developer.
 In order to fund the development, Craig and Brenda are selling lots to members.
 The sales contracts include a commitment to complete construction and deliver build-ready lots.

 What will be ongoing costs after construction?

-The community will share the costs of upkeep of the common areas, pond, and other systems.
-We expect monthly HOA dues of approximately $80/month.
+The community shares the costs of upkeep of the common areas, pond, large shed, tractor, riding mower and other systems.
+HOA dues are approximately $90/month.